IEntin/ClientServer/docs/README.md

 ### Fast Linux Lockless Client-Server with FIFO and TCP clients, compression and encryption

+CryptoPP released 8.9 of Oct 1, 2023.
+Observed very significant performance improvement.\
+Rebuild CryptoPP library using scripts/makeCrypto.sh to see about 40% drop of\
+client latency.
+Will see if it holds...

 To test this software clone the project, run './makeCrypto.sh <Crypto++ zip file name>'.\
 This script will download requested source and build the library in /usr/local directory,\
 one has to be a superuser to do that,current source is cryptopp880.zip.\